Stack, Inline: Consumers need to render li elements

 Previously to enable gap-like behaviour, layout components iterated over their children wrapping them in container elements that applied padding.

-The trade off of this technique was increased number of DOM elements and the introduction of unwanted space if the child element was hidden or returned null
+The trade off of this technique was increased number of DOM elements and the introduction of unwanted space if the child element was hidden or returned null, requiring developers to hoist logic to the parent component.

-to the space scale
+Add xxxlarge to the space scale

-Extends the range of the space scale to include xxxlarge
+Extends the range of the space scale to include xxxlarge.

 This addition is to support an upcoming design uplift that requires greater fidelity in the scale.